 |After the raid on 29 December 1940, the government ramps up its campaign to guard against fires started by incendiary bombs.|

-German 5642 ton freighter PLM-23 runs aground in a storm off Scharhörn in the Wadden Sea and is written off.
-This formerly was a French ship which the Nazis seized on 5 August 1940.
+German 5642-ton freighter PLM-23 runs aground in a storm off Scharhörn in the Wadden Sea and is written off.
+This formerly was a French ship which the Germans seized on 5 August 1940.

 The Luftwaffe finds a straggler from Convoy SLS 58, the 5270 freighter Trevarrack, and bombs and damages it.

 Part of Convoy WS 5A, which had been attacked by German cruiser Admiral Hipper on 25 December, makes port at Gibraltar.
-The remainder continues on south in the Atlantic.
+The remainder continues on to the south in the Atlantic.